Unbiased Bike Reviews, Guides & How-To's

 Using the version available through Microsoft Bing, you can plan routes based on weather, as seen above, or you can research and compare products for a purchase you plan to make.

-Let’s look at eight ways cyclists can use it to make life easier and save time.
+Let’s look at nine ways cyclists can use it to make life easier and save time.

 NB: Click on any screenshot below to make it larger.